bttrung/robot-english-assistant/README.md

 This project consists of 3 phases:

 ### [In Progress]Phase 1: From speak input file -> generate to text
-Techstack: Java, SpringBoot, Google Sppech API
+Techstack: Google Speech Recognition, Deep Learning

 ### Phase 2: From text -> generate images